Pylons/pyramid_blogr/docs/initial_views.rst

 But **not** */blog/someotherfoo*, so you can decorate many views with same route, but different match parameters.

-**request_method** just restricts view resolution to specific request method, this route will not be reachable with GET requests.

 .. hint::
     Every view can be decorated unlimited times with different parameters passed to @view_config, .